Raibows/MLinRust/README.md

 </div>

-This is an exercise project for beginners in the Rust programming language.
-This project implements several classical machine learning algorithms in Rust from scratch without relying on any third-party libraries, which indicates that it is a **bootstrap machine learning library**.
+This is a self-practice project for learning the Rust programming language.
+This project implements several classical machine learning algorithms in Rust from scratch without relying on any third-party libraries.
+It serves as a **bootstrap machine learning library** that provides a basic understanding of machine learning and Rust.

+Actively seeking code reviews and welcome suggestions on fixing bugs or improving implementations.
+Please feel free to share your ideas.
+Happy to learn from experienced developers.

 ## Basics